 Balisage Series on Markup Technologies

-Vol 20.
-Proceedings of the Symposium on Up-Translation and Up-Transformation: Tasks, Challenges, and Solutions
+Volume 20: Proceedings of Up-Translation and Up-Transformation: Tasks, Challenges, and Solutions

 July 31, 2017